Back to Support Content and Media Pages and Posts Using the Classic Editor

 💡

 Did you know?
-The WordPress Editor includes the Classic Block, which replicates much of the functionality of the Classic Editor.
-Using the Classic Block will let you take full advantage of all of the features of the WordPress Editor.
+The WordPress Editor includes the Classic Block, which replicates much of the functionality of the Classic Editor inside the modern editor.
+You can use the Classic Block to take full advantage of all of the features of the WordPress Editor while retaining the classic writing experience.

-Image showing a list of pages and the classic editor link.
+A list of pages with an arrow pointing to the classic editor link.

 How to access the Classic Editor in the Classic View on WordPress.com

-If you have a plugin-enabled site, you can access the Classic Editor by activating the Classic Editor plugin, which we automatically install and manage for you.
+If you have a plugin-enabled site, you can access the Classic Editor by activating the Classic Editor plugin, which we automatically install for you.

-1. Starting from your dashboard, go to Plugins → Installed Plugins.
+1. Starting from your dashboard, navigate to Plugins → Installed Plugins.

 2. Look for the Classic Editor plugin.